CraryPrimitiveMan/awesome-with-star/awesome/podo_awesome-framer.md

 * [Prototyping for Virtual Reality using Framer JS](https://uxdesign.cc/vr-based-viewmaster-in-framer-js-72858df6570f#.r8ylyzbks) - Excerpts of some interaction considerations Keyur Jain learned of while prototyping for a Virtual Reality experience in Framer.
 * [Prototyping Speech Recognition in Framer.js](https://medium.com/framer-prototyping/prototyping-speech-recognition-in-framer-js-9cbbbd01757#.dkwuowqwy) - Brian Bailey gives a breaf introduction to speach recognition prototyping in Framer.
 * [Power your Framer prototypes with real location data](https://www.mapbox.com/blog/power-framer-prototype-with-mapbox/) - Maya Gao on Framer prototypes with real location data using Mapbox API.
+* [How to Create High‑Quality GIFs](https://framer.com/blog/posts/how-to-create-high-quality-gifs) - How to Create High‑Quality GIFs, our guide to making amazing GIFs with some of our favorite tools: ScreenFlow and Claquette.

 ## Video Courses
 * [Mobile App Prototyping: Designing Custom Interactions](https://www.skillshare.com/classes/design/Mobile-App-Prototyping-Designing-Custom-Interactions/382444545) - 50-minute Skillshare class on how to use mobile app prototyping to communicate your ideas and execute your vision by [Noah Levin](https://twitter.com/nlevin).